-The youth justice system in Queensland applies to young people aged 10-17 years.
-Children and young people are provided with special protections that are not available to adults.
+The youth justice system in Queensland applies to young people aged 10-17.
+Children and young people are provided with a number of special protections that are not available to adults.
 These include: an increased ability to divert young people from the court system; reduced exposure to adult criminals; the provision of education and rehabilitation through access to mandated specialised programs; and more intensive staff support and supervision in custody.
-The Youth Justice Act 1992 (Qld) has a focus on supporting the young person within the community wherever practicable and appropriate, with detention only as a last resort and for the shortest appropriate period.
+Sentencing principles under the Youth Justice Act 1992 also focus on supporting the young person within the community wherever practicable and appropriate, with a detention order to be imposed only as a last resort and for the shortest appropriate period.